-When thinking about who should hear an appeal this should usually be another manager or Director in your business, who is more senior or equivalent to the original disciplinary decision maker, and who has not already been involved in the disciplinary case.
-We recognise that not all businesses we support have someone else to act as an Appeal Hearer, we can help with providing you with an independent Appeal Hearer from the HR Booth.
+When thinking about who should hear an appeal this should usually be another manager or Director in your business.
+Someone who is more senior or equivalent to the original disciplinary decision maker, and has not already been involved in the case.
+We recognise that not all businesses we support have someone else to act as an Appeal Hearer.
+We can help with providing you with an independent Appeal Hearer from the HR Booth.

 Finally, if you have followed our guidance on how to conduct a fair disciplinary meeting and making a fair outcome decision, then you are dramatically reducing the risk of exposing your business to employment tribunals.

-It is important to remember these guiding principles at all stages of the disciplinary process, even the early stages.
-It is the early stages that foundations for any later stages of disciplinary.
-Failure to carry out a fair and reasonable procedure, and make a fair decision at the first stage of the disciplinary process, can make what could be a straightforward dismissal, high risk or untenable, due to an earlier procedural flaw.
+It is important to remember these guiding principles at all stages of the process, even the early stages.
+The early stages are the foundations for any later stages of disciplinary.
+Failure to carry out a fair and reasonable procedure, and make a fair decision can make what could be a straightforward dismissal, high risk or untenable, due to an earlier procedural flaw.

 Our HR services offer specialist HR and employment law advice and bespoke support tailored to your needs.
 Contact us now if you would like help with the outcome of disciplinary hearing.